mykelalvis/FT/Traveller/WORKING/SGK_issue_01.md

 seen...

-5) Looking at the Atlas maps, there appear to be concentrations of Imperial Scout bases in subsector I (just to spinward of the Zeda system, Dagudashaag 0721), and subsector N (around 1538).
+5) Looking at the Atlas maps, there appear to be concentrations of Imperial Scout bases in subsector I (just to spinward of the Zeda system, Dagudashaag 0721), and subsectorN (around 1538).
 There is also a fair-sized cluster of Naval bases in subsector L, in the region between Khusgulur (2525) and Shea (2927), specifically, at 2725, 2727, 2526, 2827 and 2828.
 This